alwaysdata/documentation/content/guides/redis.en.md

 ## Authentication

 By default anyone can connect to Redis; there is no security.
 An [authentication](https://redis.io/docs/management/security/acl/) can be set up.

+You will need to create the `users.acl` file and modify the `aclfile` line in the Redis configuration file `redis.conf`.

 In the following example, we will provide a password (`[password]`) to the default user.

 ```sh
 foo@ssh:~/redis$ ./src/redis-cli -h services-[foo].alwaysdata.net -p 8300